Billy Byars Sr.

 William Goebel Byars (October 6, 1901 – October 6, 1965) was an American oilman, cattle rancher, and sportsman.
 He additionally served as director of the Tyler Bank and Trust Company, and was on the boards of several Texas colleges and organizations.

 Besides his wealth, which at one point amounted to over $30 million, Byars was noted as a personal friend of FBI director J. Edgar Hoover and President Dwight D. Eisenhower.

 Personal life

-Byars was born in Guthrie, Kentucky, on October 6, 1901, to Alexander Byars and Sammie Byars (née Grant).
+Byars was born in Guthrie, Kentucky, on October 6, 1901, to Alexander Byars and Sammie Byars.
 He had three sisters.
 Byars moved from Kentucky to Texarkana before settling in Tyler, Texas, in 1932.

 In 1930, Byars married Emily O'Dwyer Byars (1903–1979), an "elegant but colorful woman" of Irish descent, with whom he had one daughter, Emily Elizabeth Byars.
-He had one son, whom he adopted through the Edna Gladney Foundation, film producer later-turned child pornographer Billy Byars Jr. (1936–1997).
+He had one son, whom he adopted through the Edna Gladney Foundation, film producer later-turned child pornographer Billy Byars Jr. (b.
+1936).

 In 1956, Byars was named a Companion of the Order of the White Elephant by Pote Sarasin of Thailand for "valuable contribution toward the success of [the] Thai Goodwill Mission to the United States".

 Byars died in Tyler on October 6, 1965, his 64th birthday.
 His funeral was held at Immaculate Conception Catholic Church in the city.